Chardonnay vs Pinot Grigio vs Sauvignon Blanc: Finding the Best White Wine for You

 Grigio means “grey” in Italian, and so Pinot Grigio is aptly named because the grapes have a dusty greyish skin.
 Pinot Grigio grapes are also used to make Pinot Gris, the richer French wine style.

-Meanwhile, Sauvignon Blanc grapes are bright green, round, and densely clustered.
+Sauvignon Blanc grapes are bright green, round, and densely clustered.
 They ripen early and can be grown in a variety of climates.
-These grapes are especially reflective of their terroir, and the flavors imparted by each region become quite obvious within the wine.
+These grapes are especially reflective of their terroir, or place of origin, and the flavors imparted by each region become quite obvious in the finished wine.

 Pinot Grigio vs Sauvignon Blanc: Region

-The grapes of both Pinot Grigio and Sauv Blanc may have started in France, but neither found their fame there.
+The grapes of both Pinot Grigio and Sauv Blanc originated in France, but neither found their fame there.

-Instead of opting for a rich style like the French Pinot Gris, Italian winemakers decided to produce a dry, everyday style of wine that would work well with most meals and be very easy to drink.
-And so, Pinot Grigio is most widely grown in Italy, particularly in the North Eastern regions of Lombardy, Veneto, and Friuli.
+Instead of opting for a rich style like the French Pinot Gris, Italian winemakers produce a dry, simple style of wine to work well with most meals and be very easy to drink.
+Pinot Grigio is most widely grown in Italy, particularly in the North Eastern regions of Lombardy, Veneto, and Friuli.

-Likewise, Sauvignon Blanc found international recognition once it moved to New Zealand.
-There, the sandy soils and cool climate produce some of the best Sauvignon Blanc wines to this day, with particularly fruity, ripe, and pungent flavors.
+Sauvignon Blanc found international recognition once it moved to New Zealand.
+There, the sandy soils and cool climate produce some of the most popular Sauvignon Blanc wines, with particularly fruity, ripe, and pungent flavors.

-Another difference between Pinot Grigio vs Sauvignon Blanc is how many regions their grapes are grown in.
-While Pinot Grigio is the more well known of the two, Sauv Blanc is grown in more regions around the world.
+While Pinot Grigio is the more popular of the two, Sauv Blanc is grown in more regions around the world.

-You can find fantastic Sauvignon Blanc vineyards in France, South Africa, California, New Zealand, Australia, and Chile.
-Whereas Pinot Grigio is mostly made in Italy, France, Austria, Germany, and California.
+Fantastic Sauvignon Blanc vineyards can be found in France, South Africa, California, New Zealand, Australia, and Chile.
+Whereas Pinot Grigio is mostly grown in Italy, France, Austria, Germany, and California.
+Our “Little Sister” was judged Best California Sauvignon Blanc by the Orange County Wine Society and Sunset Magazine.

 Pinot Grigio vs Sauvignon Blanc: Tasting Notes

-Despite sometimes having similar hues, Pinot Grigio and Sauvignon Blanc have vastly different flavor profiles.
-Pinot Grigio is usually softer and more subtle, making it popular with beginner wine drinkers.
-Conversely, a bright, acidic glass of Sauvignon Blanc is anything but subtle.
+Despite having similar hues, Pinot Grigio and Sauvignon Blanc have different flavor profiles.
+Pinot Grigio is usually softer, more subtle, and smooth, making it popular with wine drinkers beginning their explorations.
+Conversely, a bright, zesty glass of Sauvignon Blanc can be bold, yet can have very subtle nuances of flavor.

-Additionally, even within its own category of wine, Sauvignon Blanc tastes very different depending on the region it is from.
-A particular glass could have hints of lime, passionfruit, peach, or grapefruit.
-And a Sauvignon Blanc from Loire Valley, France will be flinty and earthy, while a Sauv Blanc from Marlborough, New Zealand will be more fruit-forward and acidic.
+Additionally, amongst wines of the same grape varietal, Sauvignon Blanc varies significantly depending on the region from which it originates.
+One particular glass could have hints of lime, passionfruit, peach, or grapefruit.
+A Sauvignon Blanc from Loire Valley, France will be flinty and earthy, while a Sauv Blanc from Marlborough, New Zealand will be more fruit-forward and bright.

-That being said, all Sauv Blancs share the same characteristic acidity and distinctive green notes.
+That being said, all Sauv Blancs share a similar characteristic of acidity and distinctive green notes.
 These green notes come from chemical compounds called pyrazines, which impart flavors of gooseberry, grass, or bell pepper into the wine.

 Pinot Grigio is a white wine with much lighter citrus notes, and peach or green apple flavors.
-This is not to say Pinot Grigio is not acidic.
-In fact, if harvested early, the grapes can give quite a punch to wine, but when comparing Pinot Grigio vs Sauvignon Blanc, the latter almost always has more acid.
+This is not to say Pinot Grigio is not bright and zesty.
+In fact, if harvested early, the grapes can give quite a punch to wine, but when comparing Pinot Grigio to Sauvignon Blanc, the latter almost always shows as brighter with more acidity.

-When it comes to Pinot Grigio vs Sauvignon Blanc, Pinot Grigio is just a bit softer on both the nose and the palate.
+When comparing Pinot Grigio to Sauvignon Blanc, Pinot Grigio is just a bit softer on both the nose and the palate.

 Pinot Grigio vs Sauvignon Blanc: Food Pairings